alexch/codelikethis/public/lessons/db/mongodb.md

 const client = new MongoClient(uri)
 ```

-# Do it with JavaScript, cont.
+# Do it with JavaScript! cont.

 Now, *connect* to the database `library`, and insert a *document* into the `books` *collection*